-You’ve got life insurance in place, you’re saving for retirement and you have a company pension.
-You appear to have it all together when it comes to your finances, but are your beneficiaries all up to date?
-If they aren’t, despite all your good planning it could have a detrimental effect on even the most thorough estate plans.
+You’ve got plans in place, you’re saving for retirement and you have a company pension.
+You appear to have it all together when it comes to your finances, but are your beneficiaries up to date?
+If they aren’t, it could have a detrimental effect on even the most thorough estate plans.
 Georgia Swan, Tax and Estate Planner with TD Wealth, joins Kim Parlee to talk about the importance of beneficiaries.

 Georgia, always a pleasure to have you with us.
 Two things I think we need to start with is, first, what goes wrong if you don't have a beneficiary, and why it's important, and then we'll talk about what it is.
 But let's start with what goes wrong.
 Why is it so important?

 - So the bottom line, Kim, is that if you don't have a designated beneficiary of your registered accounts, like RSPs, RIFs, TFSAs, or pensions or insurance, that money may not go to the person that you actually want it to go to.
 Or if the designated beneficiary is an old one, and your life has changed or the people in your life have changed, it may still go to the person that you have on record, and not to the person that you would want it to go to right now.
 It can also cause tax consequences.

 - Got it, OK.
 So I'm especially thinking about those examples of new marriages, those types of things, money going to the wrong person.
 That can be upsetting for many people when these things happen.
 So let's back up, then, one more step.
 What is a beneficiary?
 And specifically, how is it defined?